datarefuge/workflow/harvesting-toolkit/README.md

 ### 4a.
 Identify Data Links & acquire them in a wget loop
 If you encounter a page that links to lots of data (for example a "downloads" page), this approach may well work.
 It's important to only use this approach when you encounter *data*, for example pdf's, .zip archives, .csv datasets, etc.

 The tricky part of this approach is generating a list of urls to download from the page.
 If you're skilled with using scripts in combination with html-parsers (for example python's wonderful [beautiful-soup package](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)), go for it.
 Otherwise, we've included the [jquery-url-extraction guide](tools/jquery-url-extraction)], which has the advantage of working within a browser and can operate on a page that has been modified by javascript.

 Our example dataset uses jquery-url, [leveraging that tool to generate a list of urls to feed the wget loop](tools/jquery-url-extraction/README.md).

 ### 4b.
 Identify Data Links & acquire them via WARCFactory

 For search results from large document sets, you may need to do more sophisticated "scraping" and "crawling" -- again, check out tools built at previous events such as the [EIS WARC archiver](https://github.com/edgi-govdata-archiving/eis-WARC-archiver) or the [EPA Search Utils](https://github.com/edgi-govdata-archiving/epa-search-utils) for ideas on how to proceed.

 ### 4c.
 FTP download
 Government datasets are often stored on FTP.
 It's pretty easy to crawl these FTP sites with a simple Python script.
 Have a look at [download_ftp_tree.py](tools/ftp/download_ftp_tree.py) as an example.
-Note thatteh Internet Archive is doing an FTP crawl, so another option (especially if the dataset is large) would be to nominate this as a seed (though FTP seeds should be nominated **seperately** from http seeds).
+Note thatteh Internet Archive is doing an FTP crawl, so another option (especially if the dataset is large) would be to nominate this as a seed (though FTP seeds should be nominated **separately** from http seeds).

 ### 4d.
 API scrape / Custom Solution

 If you encounter an api, chances are you'll have to build some sort of custom solution, or investigate a social angle.
 For example: asking someone with greater access for a database dump.

 ## 5. Write [id].json metadata, add /tools

 From there you'll want to fill out the metadata.json, copy any scripts and tools you used into the /tools directory.
 It may seem strange to copy code multiple times, but this can help later to reconstruct the archiving process for further refinement later on.

 It's worth using some judgement here.
 If a "script" you used includes an entire copy of JAVA, or some suite beyond a simple script, it may be better to document your process in a file and leave that in the tools directory instead.